sharisroy/PlaywrightFramework/README.md

 # Playwright API Testing with Pytest

-This project uses **Playwright** with **Pytest** for automated API testing.
-It supports structured test execution, fixtures, markers, parallel testing, and generates reports for further investigation.
+This project utilizes **Playwright** in combination with **Pytest** to provide an efficient, scalable, and automated framework for **API testing**.
+The setup supports structured test execution, fixtures, markers, parallel test execution, and generates detailed reports for effective analysis and investigation of test results.

+While **Playwright** is traditionally used for browser automation, it is leveraged here for API testing without requiring the launch of a browser.
+This makes Playwright a versatile tool for interacting with APIs.
+It supports a variety of HTTP methods such as **GET, POST, PUT, PATCH**, and **DELETE**, along with powerful capabilities for data handling, assertions, and environment configuration.
+This makes it an ideal choice for comprehensive **end-to-end API validation**.

 ---

 ## 🚀 Getting Started

 ### Required Packages
-Install all dependencies:
+To get started, you need to install the necessary dependencies.
+Run the following commands:

 ```bash
 pip install pytest